fernandohiroshi/viptech-store-ecommerce/README.md

 ## Overview

-VipTech Store is a feature-rich e-commerce platform for technology products.
+VipTech Store is a feature-rich micro e-commerce platform for technology products.
 This project demonstrates a modern approach to building e-commerce solutions with the latest web technologies, focusing on performance, user experience, and developer ergonomics.

 **Live Demo:** [https://viptech.store](https://viptech.store)